 Personalised Peptide Immunotherapy Vaccine

 With the complete genetic profile of my cancer it opened the door to the most personalised targeted treatment I could do, a personalised neoepitope peptide immunotherapy vaccine.
-Through the DNA sequencing of my tumour, CeGaT identified a number of peptides.
+Through the DNA sequencing of my tumour, neoepitope peptides were identified.
 In very very simple terms these are little ‘flags’ on the cancer cells each with their own genetic code.

 With the peptides singled out they could then use them to build a vaccine in their laboratory which would train my T-cells, essentially my immune system, to start attacking and destroying these now identifiable specific peptides / cancer cells.
 If it achieves its ultimate goal it would mean my body would just use its own immune system to kill the cancer.
 Immunotherapy is what every Oncologist I have ever spoken to says will eventually cure cancer albeit they don’t agree that we’re there yet.
 Only time will tell.